UWM strongly encourages all individuals to report instances of sexual misconduct to the Title IX office.

 - Decide Whether to Report to the Police.

-If you would like criminal charges brought against someone, you must contact the police—contacting the Title IX office does not create a criminal complaint.
-A Confidential Resource, such as the UWM Victim/Survivor Advocate, Norris Counseling Center, or any off-campus community-based resources can help you privately decide whether you’d like to make a Police report.
+If you would like criminal charges brought against someone, you must contact the police; contacting the Title IX office does not create a criminal complaint.
+A Confidential Resource, such as the UWM Victim/Survivor Advocate, the Student Health and Wellness Center, University Counseling Services, or off-campus community-based resources can help you privately decide whether you’d like to make a police report.